builtbybel/patchfluent/README.md

 ## How-to

-Note, this method may not work properly in Windows 10 Home.

-**Before running this app you should turn off automatic updates installation**.
+**Before running this app you should turn off automatic updates installation (not a requirement)**.
 This could be done via Group Policy Object Editor MMC snap-in or via importing registry files into Windows Registry.

 In order to do it via MMC: